Lack of sleep costs billions to the economy

 3. Work on clearing your stressors.

 Stress will almost always negatively impact your sleep and may increase a lack of sleep.
-If you have a lot going on in your mind, write it down.
-Create a list of things that need to be done.
-This will prevent you from waking up in the middle of the night thinking about all those things you didn’t do.
+If you have a lot going on in your mind, write them down.
+Creating lists prevents you from waking up in the middle of the night thinking about all those things you didn’t do.
 If you have worries or concerns, take some time journalling them on a piece of paper.
-Most of our worries are inflated by our over-thinking minds and are usually never as bad as we imagine them to be.
+Most worries are inflated by our tendency to over-think.
+However, most worries are usually never as bad as we imagine them to be.
 Learn some simple meditation techniques or conscious breathing practices to still your mind before bed-time.

 Create rituals around your sleep